 The Women in an Equal Europe Book can be accessed here.

 Many women and men are working together today in Europe to create equality for all and many groups are still fighting for equal rights.
 A key part of fighting for equality for men, women and trans people is to acknowledge and accept differences while also recognising what we have in common.
 All the countries in Europe share common myths and legends as well as their own unique ones and also share stories of powerful men and women in history and today who are campaigning for equality for all.
 Remembering our myths and legends and the stories of great men and women in history is a key part of exploring our differences and commonalities and promoting an equal Europe for all.

-Below are pages on important women in Irish mythology:
+Smashing Times website pages on important women in Irish mythology: